hwheeler01/CompBio/github.md

 Go to <a href="https://github.com/">GitHub.com</a> and register yourself an account.
 You can have unlimited free public repositories; their business model is based on charging for private repositories.
 If you use your `.edu` email address, you can sign up for an <a href="https://education.github.com/discount_requests/new">education discount</a> which gives you five free private repos.
 You'll also need to install and configure git; follow the directions for your operating system.

 #### For Mac OSX:
 Install <a href="https://desktop.github.com/">GitHub Desktop for Mac</a> that provides the command line version of Git itself, a GUI client, and smooth integration with GitHub.
+Choose the defaults upon installation.

 #### For Windows:
 Install <a href="https://git-for-windows.github.io/">Git for Windows</a> to get Git in addition to some other useful tools, such as the <a href="http://stat545-ubc.github.io/git09_shell.html">Bash shell</a> and a GUI client.
+Choose the defaults upon installation.

 ### 2. Introduce yourself to Git
 *You only have to set this up once per machine.*